Martinsos/edlib/bindings/python/README.md

 ## Building

-Run `make build` to generate an extension module as .so file.
+Run `make build` to build and install the package locally.
 You can test it then by importing it from python interpreter `import edlib` and running `edlib.align(...)` (you have to be positioned in the directory where .so was built).
 This is useful for testing while developing.